 Uplands Manor has a large pastoral team who are dedicated to supporting the social, emotional and mental health of children across school.
-This team meets once a week to discuss children's needs, new referrals and any concerns arising from interventions.

-The Pastoral team consists of: learning mentors for each phase, a parent support advisor, sports coaches, learning support assistants, SENCO, attendance team, DSL and is overseen byt the Assistant Head Teacher - Inclusion and pastoral lead.
+The Pastoral team consists of: learning mentors, learning support assistants, SENDCO, attendance team, DSL and is overseen by the Assistant Head Teacher - Inclusion and pastoral lead.